-Program Lead [Type Name] Date
+Program Lead [Type Name] Date 9-7 - 22

-Date

-[Type Name]

 [Type Name] Date

+[Type Name] Date

+[Type Name] Date

 Date

 [Type Name]

-[Type Name] Date

-Program/Department Review Committe t is ready to be reviewed for feedback and action by ee.
+I verify that this program review report is ready to be reviewed for feedback and action by the Program/Department Review Committee.

+Division Leader ITvpe

+Date 9-7-22 ------ -------- --

+As dean of the Academic or Technical Education and Workforce Development Division, I verify that this program review report is ready to be reviewed for feedback and action by the appropriate Program/Department Review Committee.
+If revisions to original submission of the report are requested (by the committee), I understand another signature by me will be required:

+(Dahl NA 5 Dean

 Date

-Division Leader [Type Name]

-that this program review report is read appropriate Program/Department Review Education and Workforce Development Division, I vely to be reviewed for feedback and action by the ew Committee.
-If revisions to original submission oe), I understand another signature by me will be requ f the

-D Date

-Dean